vmaguiar/react-login-form-challenge/README.md

 ### Challenge Tasks:

 * The login button should trigger "function login()" and pass necessary data. ✅ </p>
-* Disable login button in case of email isn't filled or password is lass than 6 digits.  </p>
+* Disable login button in case of email isn't filled or password is lass than 6 digits. ✅ </p>
 * The login button should be disabled when waiting for login.  </p>
-* Should show login failed message if login fails.  </p>
+* Should show login failed message if login fails. the message must be deleted with another login try ✅ </p>
 * Should show login success message (javascript alert).
-Use the "function login()" to make request works.  </p>
+Use the "function login()" to make request works. ✅ </p>

-## ⚒️: Ferramentas que utilizadas:
+## ⚒️: Tools used:

 </div>